conoro/hugo.conoroneill.com/content/post/there-is-something-you-dont-know-i-am-not-left-handed.md

 comment: false
 ---

-<div style="clear:both;"></div>Finally got around to collecting together the list of other bits of software I use (mainly at home).
+Finally got around to collecting together the list of other bits of software I use (mainly at home).
 But first off, I should be given a thorough thrashing for not including XEmacs in the first list.

 I first encountered XEmacs on HP-UX in Philips Eindhoven in 1995\.
 Up until then I had used the VAX editor and a few crappy freeware PC ones.
 This thing was a revelation - syntax highlighting, tons of extensions, call-out to make, gcc, whatever.
 Built-in games for the love of god.
 It instantly became my favourite tool of all time.